-While every community is different, local government agencies often run into the same initial hurdle: how to get the word out about an upcoming project.
+While every community is different, government agencies often run into the same initial hurdle: how to get the word out about an upcoming project.

 Keep reading to see best practices for initial outreach and how public engagement software helps government agencies: